timmcginley/41936/Tools/LCA.md

-# LCA Calculation for Renovated Buildings (DGNB-Compliant)
+# LCA Calculation for Renovated Buildings
 This page provides a practical summary for a DGNB Compliant LCA Calculation for renovated buildings.

 ## 1. Define Your LCA Scope